myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 scripts.
 This allows, for example, first gathering overall understanding of application behavior and health and then investigating more relevant looking areas of the application in more detail.
-After uninstalling all the loaded rules, the application is again working as if no instrumentation ever would have been applied.
+After uninstalling all the loaded rules, the application is again working as if no Byteman instrumentation ever would have been applied.

 ## Summary